 Delicious nutty sunflower seeds are a popular snack which is undervalued.
-They maybe small but sunflower seeds are a dense source of nutrients and full of extraordinary health benefits.
-Sunflowers are beautiful flowers with an abundance of nutrition seeds.
+They may be small but sunflower seeds are a dense source of nutrients and full of extraordinary health benefits.
+Also, the sunflowers are beautiful flowers with an abundance of nutrition.

-Half a cup of husked sunflower seeds will give you the following in terms of daily requirement.
+Half a cup of husked sunflower seeds gives you in terms of daily requirement:

 - An excellent source of vitamin E; gives over 116%.